Asset Location Can Reduce Taxation

 Tax-Deferred Accounts

 Typically used for enhancing long-term growth potential.
 There may be adverse tax consequences for early withdrawals.
-However, in return, there are no taxes on any investment earnings until clients need to make withdrawals or take distributions.
-As a result, while clients are invested, they keep more of the investment earnings, enabling assets to grow faster.
+However, in return, there are no taxes on any earnings until clients need to make withdrawals or take distributions.
+As a result, clients keep more of the earnings, giving their assets the opportunity to grow faster.

 Example:

-• A nonqualified deferred annuity, which is used to grow money for retirement.
-Early distributions (prior to age 59½) will generally be subject to both ordinary income tax and an additional 10% federal tax on the gains.
-Assets left within an annuity will continue to grow tax-deferred.
+• A nonqualified deferred annuity, which is used to save money for retirement.
+Early distributions (prior to age 59½) will generally be subject to both ordinary income tax and an additional 10% federal income tax on the gains.
+For nonqualified contracts, an additional 3.8% federal tax may apply on net investment income.
+After a withdrawal, the tax-deferred growth potential of the remaining assets will continue.

 Tax-Exempt/Tax-Free Accounts

 Can be used to help meet long-term expenses by generating tax-free income in retirement.
-Although clients pay taxes up front at today’s known rates, they may potentially eliminate any income tax on account earnings when withdrawn.
+Although clients pay taxes up front at today’s known rates, they may not need to pay any income tax on account earnings when withdrawn.

 Example: